liamti5/European-Inflation-Dynamics-UZH/README.md

 `make data`

-This will download all requirements for this project and save the processed data to the `data/processed/` folder.
+This will process the external data and save the processed data to the `data/processed/` folder.